top of page

 Why Therapy and Nutrition Go Hand-in-Hand

-At Authentically Living Psych, our work is rooted in helping clients reconnect to meaning, embodiment, and autonomy.
-And one of the most powerful, and often overlooked, pathways to healing is through the relationship we have with food.
+At Authentically Living Psych, our mission is to help clients reconnect to meaning, embodiment, and autonomy.
+One of the most powerful, yet often overlooked, pathways to healing is through our relationship with food.

-Whether you're working through trauma, struggling with a harsh inner critic, navigating medical complexity, or simply trying to feel more at home in your body, collaborative care between a therapist and a trauma-informed dietitian can create deeper, more sustainable change.
-Food isn't just fuel, it’s memory, survival, identity, and culture.
-Our relationships with eating, appetite, and body image often carry existential weight: they reflect how we’ve learned to relate to ourselves, how we self-soothe, how we seek control, and how we carry pain.
+Whether you're coping with trauma, grappling with a harsh inner critic, navigating medical complexities, or simply trying to feel at home in your body, collaborative care between a therapist and a trauma-informed dietitian can lead to deeper, more sustainable change.
+Food isn’t just fuel; it embodies memory, survival, identity, and culture.
+Our relationships with eating, appetite, and body image carry existential weight.
+They reflect how we relate to ourselves, self-soothe, seek control, and carry pain.

-That’s why we refer to a trusted network of anti-diet dietitians, body-neutral dietitians, and HAES-aligned providers who can support our clients in building a more compassionate relationship with food.
-These are professionals who understand the complexity of chronic illness, disordered eating, neurodivergence, and the emotional layers beneath surface-level symptoms.
+That’s why we refer clients to a trusted network of anti-diet dietitians, body-neutral dietitians, and HAES.
+These professionals support clients in building a more compassionate relationship with food.
+They understand the complexities of chronic illness, disordered eating, neurodivergence, and the emotional layers beneath surface-level symptoms.

 Top 5 Holistic Dietitians in New York